jjaydenlee770/cave-diving-source-code/README.md

 Space to shoot out pellets(can be used to kill enemies and thrust yourself up)

 In order to jump you must need stamina while pressing the up and left or right key.
 Using pellets can help you go up.

+Explore the wonders of caves while fighting enemys